Liza Koshy: Acting

 In 2016, Koshy starred in the Hulu original horror series Freakish as Violet Adams.
 She reprised the role in the show's second season in 2017.
 Also in 2016, she played the role of Aday Walker in the horror-comedy feature film, Boo!
 A Madea Halloween, and starred as herself in the YouTube Premium series, Jingle Ballin'.
 Koshy starred as Princess Aubrey in the 2016 comedy film FML.
 In 2017, she played a recurring character, The Explorer, in the YouTube Premium mystery-reality series Escape the Night.

 Koshy stars in and co-produces a YouTube Premium situation comedy series, Liza on Demand, which premiered in June 2018, "following the chaotic misadventures of the eponymous character" as she works to become an "elite tasker" doing odd jobs for pay.
 A reviewer for the Los Angeles Times wrote: "The first episode ... is not bad.
 Yet it's also ordinary and a little stiff. … But the second ... is better ... and shows off Koshy to good effect, some effective physical comedy included.
 It made me laugh, anyway."
 Season 2 premiered in September 2019.
 Alexis Gunderson of Paste wrote in 2019: "Liza on Demand a truly excellent comedy."
 In November 2018, Koshy voiced the character Owl in Crow: The Legend, an animated virtual-reality short film written and directed by Eric Darnell, starring John Legend.
 The film premiered on the Liza Koshy Too YouTube channel and Oculus VR on November 15, 2018.
 She returned to Escape the Night in 2019.
 She co-starred in the Netflix dance-comedy film Work It (2020).
 A review in The New York Times stated: "Both Koshy and [Jordan] Fisher are accomplished professional dancers, and the movie doesn't skimp on showcasing their gifts."
 Koshy voiced Zipp Storm in the 2021 Netflix film My Little Pony: A New Generation.

+In 2023, it was announced that she would voice Serena in Primos.